ISSUES, QUESTIONS, AND ANSWERS

 Updates to SE Community on Organizational Process and Decisions

-Town Hall Meetings will be held every 4-6 weeks to provide updates and to continue conversations with the Community.
+Town Halls are generally held bimonthly to provide updates and to continue conversations with the Community.
 Our Community Conversations webpage will be updated on a regular basis.
-In addition, our Somatic Experiencing Today newsletter and other special communications will support this effort.
+In addition, our SE Today newsletter and other special communications support this effort.
+Watch the replay of the latest Town Hall here.

 Established July 1, 2020

-The SE Institute Board of Directors authorized the allocation of $25,000 from the organization’s operating budget into a special BIPOC Scholarship Fund.
-Upcoming fundraising efforts will seek an additional $25,000 commitment from members of the SE Community and other sources, to be additionally matched by the SE Institute, for a starting fund of $75,000.
+The SEI Board of Directors authorized the allocation of $25,000 from the organization’s operating budget into a special BIPOC Scholarship Fund.
+Additional fundraising efforts will seek an additional $25,000 commitment from members of the SE Community and other sources, to be additionally matched by SEI, for a starting fund of $75,000.

-Grow the Size and Diversity of the SE Institute Board of Directors
+Grow the Size and Diversity of the SE Board of Directors

-The SE Institute Board of Directors recently held elections to elect new directors.
+The SEI Board of Directors held elections to elect new directors.
 Sabia Wade and Sergio Ocampo were approved as new directors with three-year terms starting July 1, 2020.
-There are now seven (7) members on the SE Institute Board of Directors.
+Sabia had to resign her position in March 2021 and was replaced by Carmen Casado.
+Additional Board members are elected annually.
+There are now seven (7) members on the SEI Board of Directors.
+Read about the Board.

 Expand Faculty Track and Assistant Participation